 - Then grab your sterilized jar and lid and fill up your jar with the jam up to the rim. up to the rim is a must!)

-- Then add a few drops of rum (or whiskey or vodka or schnapps) into the lid and make sure the alcohol touches everywhere.
-Close the jar with the lid very well and quickly turn the jar upside down to create a vacuum.
-That way your jam will preserve very well for a long period of time because mold growth is minimized to almost 0%
+- Close the jar with the lid very well and quickly turn the jar upside down to create a vacuum.
+That way your jam will preserve very well for a long period of time.

 - Keep your jar upside down overnight and then store your jam in a cool, dark and dry place (not in the hot attic or wet cellar!).
 That way you can store your jars for more than 8 months.
 Once you open the jars store in the fridge.